 Work is an inevitable reality that most adults are faced with.
 We live in a world where if you don’t work, self-sustaining can prove near impossible.
-The only exception to the rule is those who have come across a robust inheritance or are unable to work and receive support.
+The only exception to the rule is those who have come across a robust inheritance or cannot work and receive support.

 It is unlikely that an individual will have the same job throughout their entire work life.
 According to an Economic News Release from the Bureau of Labor Statistics, the median number of years workers have worked for their current employer is 4.6 years.
-This means that at some point, the average person may find themselves unemployed or looking for a new job.
+This means that the average person may find themselves unemployed or looking for a new job at some point.

 Looking for a new job is stressful, and it can be hard to find an opportunity depending on the sector you work in.
 To get back on your feet and employed as quickly as possible, it’s crucial that your job hunt in the smartest way possible.
 You’re going to find out how you can maximize your job search productivity below.

 1. Work on the Go

 As the world becomes digital, people are becoming increasingly mobile.
 One way this can be interpreted is that they can now do almost everything from their gadgets and devices.
 This impacts how you go about your job search because you can now do it on the go.